Magistrates Court Guide

 A plea of mitigation is basically a plea to the court for a lenient sentence based on various factors such as genuine remorse, no previous criminal convictions, a clean driving licence and any inadvertent circumstances which may have lead to the alleged offence.
 A well constructed plea of mitigation can really make a difference to what sentence a person receives and the period of disqualification imposed.

-Of course, you could always put forward a plea of mitigation yourself without hiring a solicitor, however most people will not be confident in doing so and what a person thinks will help them may actually be seen as an aggravating factor by the magistrates.
+Of course, you could always put forward a plea of mitigation yourself without hiring a solicitor, however most people will not be confident in doing so and what a person thinks is a mitigating factor may actually be classed as an aggravating factor by the magistrates.
 Another option which may not be so effective is to write a letter to the judge pleading leniency.

 A court duty solicitor is able to offer free legal advice and representation to people on their first appearance at court for a particular offence only, regardless of their financial circumstances.